 College athletes without a scholarship that play on a team that offers scholarships are generally referred to as “walk-ons.”
-Over time, the term has evolved such that now some people recognize three types of walk-ons players, preferred or sometimes called recruited or invited, and just plain walk-ons.
+Over time, the term has evolved such that now some people recognize three types of walk-on players, the preferred walk-on or sometimes called recruited or invited, and just plain walk-ons.
 If you’re going to be a walk-on, “preferred” is definitely the way to go.

 Why the Coach Should Know You Before You Walk-on Campus

 The preferred walk-on has actually been recruited by the coach who generally has offered the player a spot on the roster.
 The player isn’t offered any scholarship money as a freshman but there is the possibility in the future.

 A plain walk-on player is someone who has decided to try out for the team without the coaches’ support.
 It’s possible that the coach actually knows the athlete but never actually pursued him.

 What’s the difference?
 It really depends on the team and the coaches’ attitudes.
 Preferred walk-ons (and from now on I’m including recruited walk-ons in this category for simplicity’s sake) are often treated no differently than scholarship players.
 However, depending on the sport, regular walk-on players may be treated as simply living practice dummies.

-If you’re going to walk-on, make sure you establish a relationship with coach before starting college.
+If you’re going to walk-on, make sure you establish a relationship with the coach before starting college.
 Being a stealth walk-on is not a good idea.

 However just a few paragraphs later, the same coach states that